IID-DTH/GMA-package/README.md

 3. CNV and SNV detection

-   The CNV detection is based on the GMA bayesian model.
+   The CNV detection is based on the GPA bayesian model.
 There are two mode in the package.
 Th "dep" mode output is the ploidy result in every position.
 The result maybe used in SNV compare mode.

 ```{sh}
 ./SV_identify_pool_gp.pl -bam bam_result/test.sorted.mkdup -genome NC_016845.genome -type dep -ploidy 3 >bam_result/test.sorted.mkdup.gt_gq